lbain/lucybain/source/blog/2015/03-17-js-namespacing.md

 };
 ```

-Namespaces aren't only for you (because I'm sure *you'd* never make a mistake like this... just for demonstration purposes, right?).
+Namespaces aren’t only for you (because I'm sure *you'd* never make a mistake like this... just for demonstration purposes, right?).
 They're also important when you start including code by a third party.

 Since everything gets dumped into the global namespace there’s no way to know what you wrote and what was written by someone else.
-It’s generally a good idea to have a namespace for everything you wrote so you don't get naming conflicts with anyone else.
+It’s generally a good idea to have a namespace for everything you wrote so you don’t get naming conflicts with anyone else.
 Actually, jQuery does just that.
 All the jQuery functions are namespaced to `$`.

 As for *how is it used?* I'll leave the implementation details up to [Kenneth Truyers](http://www.kenneth-truyers.net/2013/04/27/javascript-namespaces-and-modules/) since he did an excellent job listing out all your options.